d-lazenby/energy-demand-forecasting/README.md

 1. **Feature Pipeline**: US electricity demand data is fetched daily from the EIA API and uploaded to the feature store.
 This process is triggered via a GitHub Actions workflow.
 2. **Training Pipeline**: Features and labels are fetched from the feature store and passed to the training pipeline.
 This notebook preprocesses them and trains a simple LightGBM regressor and the trained model and fitted preprocessing pipeline is uploaded to a model registry.
-3. **Inference Pipeline**: On completion of the feature pipeline, another GitHub Actions workflow is triggered that fetches features and the model from Hopsworks, makes a batch of predictions and writes these back to the feature store.
+3. **Inference Pipeline**: Completion of the feature pipeline triggers a second GitHub Actions workflow that fetches features and the model from Hopsworks, makes a batch of predictions and writes these back to the feature store.
 4. **Visualization**: The stored features, labels and predictions are used by a Streamlit frontend for displaying forecasts alongside historical data and the next day's prediction.
 5. **Monitoring**: A second Streamlit app takes the labels and predictions from the feature store and calculates and plots metrics for monitoring purposes.